 How Gamekeepers Contribute to a Great House

-The Evolution of Gamekeepers: From Downton’s Era to Modern Times
+The Evolution of Gamekeepers: From Downtons Era to Modern Times

 Gamekeepers, a term that may evoke images of tweed-clad men patrolling the sprawling estates of Downton Abbey, have a rich and storied history that extends far beyond the confines of popular television dramas.
 Their role, which has evolved significantly over the centuries, remains integral to managing and preserving wildlife and habitats.

 However, the role of the gamekeeper began to change in the 20th century, largely due to shifts in societal attitudes towards hunting and wildlife conservation.
 The decline of the large estates, increasing urbanization, and land use changes also contributed to this evolution.
-As a result, the traditional gamekeeper’s role began to diminish, and a new breed of gamekeeper emerged, one more focused on conservation and habitat management.
+As a result, the traditional gamekeepers role began to diminish, and a new breed of gamekeeper emerged, one more focused on conservation and habitat management.

 There are several variations in gamekeeping:

 Stalkers: keepers who specialize in the stealthy pursuit of deer, mainly in the uplands of Scotland.
+Lowland keepers: rearing pheasant and partridge and managing lowland habitats.
+Upland keepers: managing moorland for grouse in upland areas.
+Gillie/river keepers: manage rivers like the River Spey for trout and salmon.

 Training

-Some colleges in the UK, including the Northern School of Game and Wildlife at Newton Rigg, Cumbria, Myerscough College, Lancashire, and the Elmwood Campus of SRUC in Cupar, Fife, offer gamekeeping courses up to diploma level.
-Borders College is the primary institution for achieving NC and HNC levels in gamekeeping in south Scotland, while Easton and Otley College’s Easton Campus provides level 2 and 3 gamekeeping courses.
+Some colleges in the UK, including the Northern School of Game and Wildlife at Newton Rigg, Cumbria, Myerscough College, Lancashire.
+And the Elmwood Campus of SRUC in Cupar, Fife, offer gamekeeping courses up to diploma level.
+Borders College is the primary institution for achieving NC and HNC levels in gamekeeping in south Scotland.
+While Easton and Otley Colleges Easton Campus provides level 2 and 3 gamekeeping courses.

 The Scottish Gamekeepers Association (SGA) was established in 1997 to promote the role of gamekeepers and develop training in law and best practices in game management in response to negative media portrayal of gamekeepers.
 The chairman of the SGA is Alex Hogg, a Scottish gamekeeper.